The environment of TeV halo progenitors: Model

-Out of all the stars able to produce pulsars (we recall $8~\mathrm{M}_\odot<M_\mathrm{ZAMS}<40~\mathrm{M}_\odot$) in the cluster, we randomly picked one and computes its MS time.
-Contrary to the WBB case, when the selected massive star that produces a pulsar dies, the rest of the cluster can still act as an engine for the SB so we evolved the system after the SN of the selected star until the pulsar reaches the shell and escapes.
+Out of all the stars able to produce pulsars (we recall $8~\mathrm{M}_\odot<M_\mathrm{ZAMS}<20~\mathrm{M}_\odot$) in the cluster, we randomly picked one and computed its MS time.
+Contrary to the WBB case, when the selected massive star that produces a pulsar dies, the rest of the cluster can still act as an engine for the SB; therefore, we evolved the system after the SN of the selected star until the pulsar reached the shell and escaped.